From Algorithms to Atoms.

 I use light, iron, and glass to capture what is often lost in the digital noise: permanence and tactile depth.
 Every plate follows a rigorous protocol—from the manual coating to the final acid toning.
 It is a transition from high-frequency abstraction to the slow, deliberate chemistry of light.

-Current Status: Experimental phase.
-No sales planned for 2026.
-Just light, iron, and glass.
+Current Status: Portfolio development: ‘Money and Society’.
+No public previews or sales planned for 2026.
+Just light, iron, and kiln-fired earth.

 Contact: LinkedIn